Daniel6628/Daniel6628/README.md

 ### Welcome!

-Hi, my name is Daniel, I'm currently located in upstate NY, USA. 🗽
+Hi, my name is Daniel, I'm located in upstate NY, USA. 🗽

 Coming from a background of Mathematics, I'm mostly interested in `Data Science`, `Machine Learning` and `Statistics using Python`.